Know your Polki

-KUNDAN AND POLKI
+KUNDAN

 While purchasing Polki Jewellery online, you must be aware of and understand the primary differences between Polki and other non precious stones like Kundan.